trentmillar/repo-supervisor-circleci/README.md

 # repo-supervisor-circleci

-Test new changes to https://github.com/auth0/repo-supervisor in CircleCI
+Test new/breaking changes to https://github.com/auth0/repo-supervisor in CircleCI